taoensso/tower/README.md

   2. `:example/bar` in the `:en-US` locale.
   3. `:example/foo` in the `:en` locale.
   4. `:example/bar` in the `:en` locale.
-  5. `:example/foo` in the default locale.
+  5. `:example/foo` in the fallback locale.
-  6. `:example/bar` in the default locale.
+  6. `:example/bar` in the fallback locale.
   7. `:missing` in any of the above locales.

-In all cases, translation requests are logged upon fallback to default locale or :missing key.
+In all cases, translation requests are logged upon fallback to fallback locale or :missing key.

 ### Localization